edenau/edenau.github.io/_posts/2019-01-22-google-colab.markdown

 # Introduction

-If you are looking for an interactive way to run your Python script, say you want to start a machine learning project with a couple of friends, look no further — Google Colab is the best solution for you.
+If you are looking for an interactive way to run your Python script, say you want to start a machine learning project with a couple of friends, look no further — <a href="https://colab.research.google.com/" target="_blank">Google Colab</a> is the best solution for you.
 You can work online and save your code on your local Google Drive, and it allows you to

 - Run your scripts with free GPUs (and TPUs!)
 - Utilize pre-installed Python libraries and Jupyter Notebook features